 Classic songs like “Thriller” by Michael Jackson or “Somebody’s Watching Me” by Rockwell capture that playful side of fear, turning it into something energetic and familiar.
 But there’s another side to Halloween sound too: the orchestral crescendos, the minor keys, and the echoing vocals that remind us of the unknown.
 Composers have used these tools for centuries to awaken emotion, long before anyone called it “Halloween music”.

-In recent years, artists have brought new dimensions to the genre.
+Modern Sounds of the Season In recent years, artists have brought new dimensions to the genre.
 The atmospheric production in Billie Eilish’s “bury a friend” or the haunting energy of Lady Gaga’s “Bloody Mary” prove that the idea of “spooky” isn’t tied to old traditions.
 It evolves, just like the people who listen to it.
 Even electronic music and ambient soundscapes can capture the unease and mystery of the night.

 So, the feeling has changed, but the overall vibe is the same!
 A soft piano in a minor key can be just as unsettling as a full rock arrangement.
 Sometimes, all it takes is a single melody played on an old instrument to remind us that music can blur the line between the living and the spectral.